LxOpenDataMeetup/Newbie-Track/README.md

 # Intro-to-Scikit-and-Pandas

-### For people who don't like to read readme files:
+## For people who don't like to read readme files:
-(I don't want to read this, take me straight to [the Notebook action](https://github.com/LxOpenDataMeetup/Intro-to-Scikit-and-Pandas/blob/master/ML%20intro.ipynb))
+I don't want to read this, take me straight to [the Notebook action](https://github.com/LxOpenDataMeetup/Intro-to-Scikit-and-Pandas/blob/master/ML%20intro.ipynb)

-### For people who absolutely enjoy reading readme files:
+## For people who absolutely enjoy reading readme files:

+### What is this repository?
 This is an introduction to Machine Learning useing [Scikit](http://scikit-learn.org/stable/) and [Pandas](http://pandas.pydata.org/).

-This introduction is developed by members of the [Lisbon Open Data Meetup](http://www.meetup.com/Lisbon-Open-Data-Meetup/) to give first time users a starting point with Machine Learning.
+This introduction is collaboratively developed by members of the [Lisbon Open Data Meetup](http://www.meetup.com/Lisbon-Open-Data-Meetup/) to give first time users a starting point with Machine Learning.
+It is in permanent beta, and probably full of spelling mistakes, but permanently improving.

 ### Making or suggesting changes to this document:
 If you want to add, correct, or change anything in this document, please feel free to make pull requests with your alterations.